ClickHouse/ClickHouse/doc/reference/en/agg_functions/index.rst

 count()
 -------
 Counts the number of rows.
 Accepts zero arguments and returns UInt64.
-The syntax COUNT(DISTINCT x) is not supported.
-The separate 'uniq' aggregate function exists for this purpose.
+The syntax ``COUNT(DISTINCT x)`` is not supported.
+The separate ``uniq`` aggregate function exists for this purpose.

-A 'SELECT count() FROM table' query is not optimized, because the number of entries in the table is not stored separately.
+A ``SELECT count() FROM table`` query is not optimized, because the number of entries in the table is not stored separately.
 It will select some small column from the table and count the number of values in it.

 any(x)
 ------
 Selects the first encountered value.
 The query can be executed in any order and even in a different order each time, so the result of this function is indeterminate.
-To get a determinate result, you can use the 'min' or 'max' function instead of 'any'.
+To get a determinate result, you can use the ``min`` or ``max`` function instead of ``any``.

 In some cases, you can rely on the order of execution.
-This applies to cases when SELECT comes from a subquery that uses ORDER BY.
+This applies to cases when ``SELECT`` comes from a subquery that uses ``ORDER BY``.

-When a SELECT query has the GROUP BY clause or at least one aggregate function, ClickHouse (in contrast to MySQL) requires that all expressions in the SELECT, HAVING, and ORDER BY clauses be calculated from keys or from aggregate functions.
+When a SELECT query has the GROUP BY clause or at least one aggregate function, ClickHouse (in contrast to for example MySQL) requires that all expressions in the ``SELECT``, ``HAVING`` and ``ORDER BY`` clauses be calculated from keys or from aggregate functions.
 That is, each column selected from the table must be used either in keys, or inside aggregate functions.
-To get behavior like in MySQL, you can put the other columns in the 'any' aggregate function.
+To get behavior like in MySQL, you can put the other columns in the ``any`` aggregate function.

 anyLast(x)
 ----------